PetrPPetrov/beautiful-capi/README.md

 C/C++ parsing techniques such as SWIG, web services many more.

-This  project is to write a new automatic code generation tool similar to SWIG, except the output is not Java/Python, it is ANSI-C.
+This  project is to write a new automatic code generation tool similar to SWIG, except the output is not Java/Python, it is ANSI-C & C++.

 This is a little different than SWIG, generating pure C API output, formatted to be easily human readable.
 Compiled  libs could be linked by another compiler or language (unlike